Loyola University Maryland

 “Stressed out”

 This is the most common kind of anxiety.
-Students describe feeling nauseous, on the verge of tears, and without their normal self-confidence.
-They feel indecisive, irritable, “on edge,” and “ready to snap.”
-They’re often having trouble concentrating and sleeping.
-Headaches and other physical problems are typical.
+Students describe feeling nauseous, on the verge of tears, or without their normal self-confidence.
+They can feel indecisive, irritable, “on edge,” or “ready to snap.”
+They often having headaches, trouble concentrating, sleeping or may have other physical problems.

 Panic Attacks